raspberrypilearning/gpio-music-box/en/step_6.md

-## Improving your script
+## Improve your script

-The code you have written should work without any problems.
-However, it's generally a good idea to make your code a little cleaner once you have a working prototype.
+The code that you have written should work without any problems.
+However, it's generally a good idea to make your code a bit cleaner once you have a prototype that works.

 The next steps are completely optional.
 If you're happy with your script, then just leave it as it is.
-If you want to make it a little cleaner, then have a go.
+If you want to make your script a bit cleaner, then follow the steps on this page.

 You can store your button objects and sounds in a dictionary, instead of having to create eight different objects.